ccb-hms/nhanes-database/README.md

-# NHANES
+# NHANES :apple:

-This repository contains R code and a Docker image definition that facilitate pulling the CDC's NHANES (SAS) data files into text and / or inserting into SQL Server tables.
+A Dockerized approach to extracting, transforming, loading, and querying the CDC's NHANES data into SQL Server tables.

 The image contains SQL Server for Linux, R, and RStudio Server, among other utilities.

+# Directory Guide

 ## Code
 The [code](https://github.com/ccb-hms/NHANES/tree/main/Code) folder contain R and SQL scripts used to download and ETL the CDC data.